wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/sharepoint-spfx-teams-dev/includes/7-exercise-update-configuration-settings.md

 ![Screenshot of the default settings on the web part](../media/07-update-settings-step-05.png)

 Now go back into the Microsoft Teams team.
 Select the down arrow to the right of the **SPFx Teams Together** tab.
 Notice the **Settings** option is no longer present.
-This is because the setting in the Microsoft Teams app manifest specified the configuration can't be updated once it is installed into Microsoft Teams.
+This is because the setting in the Microsoft Teams app manifest specified the configuration can't be updated once its installed into Microsoft Teams.

 ![Screenshot of the SPFx solution in Microsoft Teams](../media/07-update-settings-step-06.png)